LM35 temperature sensor interfacing with Arduino code

 Code explanation

-Firstly, the I2C library is included and object was created for this library.
+Firstly, the I2C library is included and object is created for this library.

 #include <LiquidCrystal_I2C.h>